CH$_4$ and CO$_2$ Adsorption Mechanisms on Monolayer Graphenylene and their Effects on Optical and Electronic Properties: Acknowledgements

 \section{Acknowledgements}

-We acknowledge support from the European Union Horizon 2020 research and innovation program under grant agreement no. 857470, from the European Regional Development Fund via the Foundation for Polish Science International Research Agenda PLUS program grant No. MAB PLUS/ 2018/8, and INNUMAT project (Grant Agreement No. 101061241).
+We acknowledge support from the European Union Horizon 2020 research and innovation program under grant agreement no. 857470, from the European Regional Development Fund via the Foundation for Polish Science International Research Agenda PLUS program grant No. MAB PLUS/ 2018/8.
 We acknowledge the computational resources provided by the High Performance Cluster at the National Centre for Nuclear Research and the Interdisciplinary Centre for Mathematical and Computational Modelling (ICM) University of Warsaw under computational allocation no g91--1427.